abhi40308/iiitkalyaniWebsite/README.md

 This repository contains the ongoing iiit Kalyani college website project.

 # How to work with this repo
-Fork this repository.
-Add the pages which you are assigned in your forked repo.
-And finally you can merge the forked repo with the original repo.

-But you have to be careful with it as you can directly commit changes to the original repo because you are collaborators.
-So any changes you make will directly take place to the original repo when you will merge.
+Clone this repo.
+Then work on it in your local computer.
+Then finally if everything is working as you expected, you can push the changes to this repo.

+### Warning:
+Be careful while pushing.
+You will push to the original repo having all the code written by others.
+So if you delete anything from local repo and the apply git push, then it will be deleted from the original/online repo also.
+If you are a collabrator, you should be able to push changes directly.
+If not, give your github username to me.

-Please read and understand the git workflow beforehand.
-Acquire some basic knowledge of working with git before commiting anything to the original branch.
+Please read and understand the git workflow before doing anything.
+Acquire good knowledge of working with git before commiting anything to the original branch.
+Also some things might work on local repo but would not work on internet.
+So check before pushing (in your locally available cloned repo ) and also after pushing here : https://abhi40308.github.io/

 # Basic steps which you have to perform
-1. Fork this repo using fork button
+1. Clone this repo.
-2. Clone this repo to your local computer using : git clone <url> local-repo-name(it will automatically create a new repo with this name.)
-3. Make changes, add html, css and js files as needed in local repo.
+2. Make changes, add html, css and js files as needed in local repo.
+Then see those changes are working or not.
-4. Add and commit changes in the local repo. (using: git add and git commit commands)
+3. Add and commit changes in the local repo. (using: git add and git commit commands)
-5. Push changes to your forked repo on github. (use :  git push origin master(master is the local branchname) )
+4. Push changes to original repo on github. (use :  git push origin master(master is the local branchname) )

-6. Then we will merge all the forked repos to the main repo.
+Read and understand git and github fully before doing anything else you will fuck up everyone else's work.